How to make a sieve animation

 To create the structure of the sieve, you will need a wooden frame.
 This will hold the wire mesh in place and provide stability.
 You can purchase a pre-made wooden frame or easily make one yourself using wooden boards and screws.

-See also How do i sieve port
+See also How to use the sieve of eratosthenes

 3. Staple Gun or Nails